dsohk/neuvector-multicluster-security-workshop/docs/01-setup-neuvector-multicluster.md

 ## Conclusion

 This is the end of Lab 1.
 At this point, you should have deployed and configured NeuVector on both `cluster1` and `cluster2`.
 You should have also successfully deployed the microservices app `online-boutique` on these 2 clusters as well.
-You have also created additional namespace.
+Additional namespace would have also created.

-Let's move to the next Lab to learn some powerful security features offered by NeuVector to protect your workload (`online-boutique` in this case.)
+Let's move to the next Lab to learn some powerful security features offered by NeuVector to protect your workload (`online-boutique` in this case.).
+In this lab we will focus on NeuVector `Run Time` Security.